Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

 The hadron densities in the HG state depend on the eigenvolume of each particle, which incorporate the effect of the repulsive part of the strong interaction.
-In this section we shall try to acquire knowledge of these particle volumes by a fit on the Lattice QCD results.
-We consider the QCD pressure $P_L$ as a function of temperature for vanishing baryon chemical potential which is calculated in \cite{lat2+1}.
+In the previous section, to show the effect of the hadron volumes on our model, we used arbitrary values, which where not subject to any constraint.
+In this section we take a step further and we try to acquire knowledge of the values of these particle volumes by a fit on the Lattice QCD results.
+We consider here the QCD pressure $P_L$ as a function of temperature for vanishing baryon chemical potential which is calculated in \cite{lat2+1}.
 Our results will depend on the critical temperature $T_c$ for zero density.
 Below $T_c$ the system exists in the Hadron Gas (HG) state.
 We will consider both scenarios: (i) constant eigenvolumes (independent of temperature and baryon chemical potential), as well as, (ii) eigenvolumes depending on temperature and baryon chemical potential.